RishiHub-S/Simulating_Stock_Data/README.md

 ### Installation/Use

 There are two ways to use the source code.
-The web version (limited use of features, and the desktop version (full use of features).
+The desktop version (full use of features) and web version (limited use of features).

+1. Desktop (RECOMMENDED):

+    a.
+Search up Anaconda Navigator and download the app.

+    b.
+Open Jupyter Lab and upload the .ipynb file.

+    c.
+Run the code.

-1. Web Version:
+2. Web Version:

     a.
 Go to this link: https://jupyterlite.readthedocs.io/en/latest/_static/lab/index.html.